 - Video travels well.
 Video can occur among multiple geographies simultaneously so the same message can go to everyone at once; additionally, when a video is complete, the message doesn’t change, which helps maintain consistency.

 - Video can communicate broad messages in bite-sized chunks.
 It’s a more efficient delivery mechanism.
-The amount of information packed into a 2-3 minute video can be far greater than a long written communique or email blast.
+The amount of information packed into a 2-3 minute company ‘about us’ video can be far greater than a long written communique or email blast.

 - Video can help allay the fears of the workforce.
 M&A transactions create organizational turmoil.
-Concise, authentic communication is the great antidote against turmoil and unease among employees or shareholders.
+A concise, authentic company merger announcement video is a great antidote against turmoil and unease among employees or shareholders.

 How To Use Video for Communicating During the M&A Transaction

 Mergers & Acquisitions itself is a broad topic, with many phases, and therefore the potential areas of utilization for video are many.
 Video engenders visibility from top leadership at a time when it’s essential.
 Keeping employees up to date helps to maintain a sense of calm, even in the face of uncertainty.

 Here are just a few situations in which video could be the best communication platform during the M&A process:

 - Merger or Acquisition Announcement.
 One of the first steps post-merger is introducing the new leadership team to employees to show the face of cooperation, share the common vision, emphasize a new strategic direction, or present the first tactical steps the management and employees should focus on.
 The audience for a company merger or acquisition announcement video is primarily employees but also stock holders, customers, vendors and the overall market.

 - Post-Merger Integration Plan.
 After a merger takes place the two companies require a face of unity to allay the fears of the workforce and show that the company will be stronger in its new incarnation.
 The audience for this video is primarily employees but also customers and vendors.